cjdbarlow/Part-One/peep.md

 ####Peripheral Vasculature Effects
 * Reduced urine output due to:
     * Reduced CO and renal blood flow
     * ADH release as a consequence of reduced atrial stretch and ANP release
+    May worsen oedema in long-term ventilated patients.

 * Reduced hepatic blood flow due to: